 Monitoring Your Bridge

-Once deployed, you can check your bridge status at any time in Project Settings > Bridge.
-The dashboard shows whether the bridge is currently connected, when it last connected, and provides controls to regenerate or revoke the token.
+Once deployed, you can check bridge status at any time in Project Settings > Bridge.
+The dashboard shows whether the bridge is connected and when it last connected, with controls to regenerate or revoke the token.

-If your infrastructure is private, Bridge is the simplest way to connect it to your AI agents.
-Here is how to get started:
+If your infrastructure is private, Bridge is the simplest way to connect it to your AI agents:

 - 1.Open your project in the Connic dashboard and go to Settings > Bridge